St. Catharines Rowing Club

 Position Summary

-The primary objective of the Junior Development Program Coach is to ensure effective delivery of the JD program, so that participants progress in their rowing ability in a safe, fun, and sporting atmosphere.
+The primary objective of the Junior Development Program Coach is to work as a member of a coaching team to ensure effective delivery of the JD program, so that participants progress in their rowing ability in a safe, fun, and sporting atmosphere.
+JD Coaches report to the JD Head Coach.

 Responsibilities